Advestis/transparentpath/README.md

 ## Requirements

-You will need a working Google Cloud SDK.
-See https://cloud.google.com/sdk/install for more information.

- Basically
-, you need to be able to run commands like that in your terminal :

-    gsutil ls "gs://my_bucket"
+You will credentails valid for gcsfs to use.
+A .json file set in the envvar GOOGLE_APPLICATION_CREDENTIALS does the job.
 If your python code is launched in a google cloud instance (VM, pods, etc...) you should not have anything to do.

 ## Installation

 You can install this package with pip :

-    pip install transparentpath
+    pip install transparentpath-nightly

 Or use it in a Dockerfile:

-    FROM advestis/transparentpath
+    FROM advestis/transparentpath-nightly
     ...

+## Optional packages

+The vanilla version allows you to declare paths and work with them.
+You can use them in the builtin `open` method.
+Optionally, you can also install support for several other packages like pandas, dask, etc... the currently available optionnal packages are accessible through the follownig commands:

+    pip install transparentpath-nightly[pandas]
+    pip install transparentpath-nightly[parquet]
+    pip install transparentpath-nightly[hdf5]
+    pip install transparentpath-nightly[json]
+    pip install transparentpath-nightly[excel]
+    pip install transparentpath-nightly[dask]

+you can install all of those at once

+    pip install transparentpath-nightly[all]

 ## Usage